-So, WHAt is a splash pad?
+What is a splash pad?

 It’s a place with water features, usually featuring a non-slip surface, for kids to run through on a summer day.
 Often, there are adjacent playgrounds.
 Splash pads have also been called spray pools.
 According to wikipedia, there is a spray pool in Aurora, Illinois that dates from the 1930s (though it has closed and reopened multiple times).
 It is located in Phillips Park as part of the Phillips Park Family Aquatic Center.

 The largest splash pad in Europe honor goes to the Splash Fountain in Krasnodar, Russia (source: wikipedia).
 I was unable to find where the largest splash pad or spray pool in the world is located, nor which one is the oldest.
 I guess there isn’t much interest in the history of splash pads (yes, I googled that term!)